iotaledger/iota-wiki/shimmer/learn/native-assets.md

 ## NFTs

 Ethereum was the first blockchain to support NFTs with its ERC-721 standard.
-The difference from normal tokens is that the NFT is unique and clearly verifiable and can be used to prove ownership of any digital good.
+The difference from regular tokens is that the NFT is unique and verifiable and can be used to prove ownership of any digital good.

 There are many use cases for NFTs.
-The most common use case is to link an image to it, which becomes a unique digital art which can be sold on open NFT marketplaces.
+The most common use case is to link an image to it, which becomes a unique digital art that can be sold on open NFT marketplaces.

 Other use cases would be to use NFTs as assets in games, for event tickets, for Decentralized Finance (DeFi), for voting in decentralized autonomous organizations (DAOs) or for any objects in the Metaverse.